Joe Piscopo: Post-Saturday Night Live career

 Piscopo left Saturday Night Live at the end of the 1983–1984 season.
 In 1984, he starred with Michael Keaton in the movie Johnny Dangerously, which received mixed reviews.
 He also starred in an HBO special and wrote a book for Pocket Books titled The Piscopo Tapes.
 An album, New Jersey, for Columbia Records, followed in 1985 and an ABC special titled The Joe Piscopo New Jersey Special in May 1986.
 In 1987, Piscopo was mentioned in the Tom Petty and the Heartbreakers single "Jammin' Me".

 In the mid-to-late 1980s, Piscopo developed an interest in bodybuilding.
 While doing impressions of Bruce Springsteen on SNL, he first became involved with it.
 He appeared on the cover of Muscle & Fitness magazine in April 1988 and again in June 1990.
 In the 1990 issue he said, "Some people in Hollywood think I'm nuts with this bodybuilding stuff.
 They'll say, 'You're getting too big.
 You'll hurt your career.'
 But they don't understand that high that comes from a workout, the challenge, and the personal victory."

 Since January 2014, Piscopo has hosted Piscopo in the Morning, a radio show from 6:00 am to 10:00am weekdays on 970AM The Answer in Hackensack, New Jersey.
 From the inception of his radio program until June 2020, the show was produced by Frank Morano, who also served as an on-air contributor.
-Beginning on December 13, 2020, Piscopo began to host the Ramsey Mazda Sunday Nights with Sinatra on 770 AM WABC in New York City and WABC's sister station 107.1 FM WLIR in Hampton Bays, New York.
+Beginning on December 13, 2020, Piscopo began to host Sunday Nights with Sinatra on 770 AM WABC in New York City and WABC's sister station 107.1 FM WLIR in Hampton Bays, New York.

 Piscopo considered running as an independent for governor of New Jersey in 2017 based in part on the political success of Donald Trump, for whom he campaigned in 2016.
 He was encouraged by a number of political figures, including former New York City mayor Rudy Giuliani.
 However, in May 2017, he decided not to run.
 He has been active in a band and performed stand up and music at a political rally hosted by businessman Mike Lindell in May 2021.